gpouilloux/conference-cordova-react/README.md

 Download the video recorded on my Android phone [here](/docs/ConferenceApp.mp4)

+Functionalities about recording audio and video is not working in the demo because one application was already recording my screen :-)
+But, it does work in the app!

 ## DONE

 All functionalities have been implemented (PDFs 0-9 and optional too!)